BabarBaig/wk08-eyes-on-mouse/README.md

 # wk08e-eyes-on-mouse

-Draw a pair of eyes that follow the mouse on the screen.
+Render a pair of eyes centered in the browser, that follow the mouse on the screen.
+As the mouse is moved across the screen, the eyes follow it.

 # To Execute